 - Structures are a means of modeling real-life objects programmatically.

 - How to create a structure using the

 structkeyword along with properties and methods.

-- Structure properties are used to describe characteristics and values of
+- Structure properties are used to describe the characteristics and values of the structure.

 - To model individual objects, we can create instances of

 - We can access and edit properties using dot notation.

 - If we know that most of our instances will have a specific property value, we can assign default property values inside the struct.